alinmih/MyDotNetRepository/README.md

 2. OrderConf	VB - GUI in vb for SAP Scripting.

-3. SqlDataAccesUI - Data Acces using Dapper ORM
+3. Library for sample code
+3.1 Sample code for GUI windows to be resized and draggable 3.2 Sample Connection to Dapper ORM

 4. StratificateQCFlow - ASP.NET written in VB.NET